 We recommend a few sources of teen-friendly content.
 Rabbi Daniel Brenner and the Milken Community Schools offer several clips appropriate for teens, including some created by teens.
 The FriendSeder Haggadah includes lots of great images and Bible Raps has fantastic videos.
 You can also search for clips by selecting Clip Categories -- Family & Education -- Teens from the Haggadah Library.

 How do you know that the texts on this site are not prohibited under copyright?

 We do our best to review the content submitted daily, but we also ask our users to contribute based on an honor system.
 If you see a clip that you believe violates copyright restrictions, please inform us and we'll review it immediately.
 We require all of our users to follow our Sharing Policy.

 No, but it really helps us maintain the site!
 We're a small non-profit and we run almost entirely on your donations.
 If there's a feature that you'd like to add, chances are that we want to add it too, we just need to fundraise for the technology.
 Plus, your donation is tax-deductible!
 With that said, we want Jewish content to be accessible for everyone.
 If you feel that you can't afford to give this year, don't worry about it.
 We're still happy to help you plan your Passover.

-Eileen Levinson in Founder & Executive Director of Haggadot.com.
-She leads a small team of freelancers, including a couple designers, a couple writers, and some web developers.
-Write her & the rest of the team at email@example.com
+Eileen Levinson is the Founder & Executive Director of Haggadot.com.
+She leads a small team of freelancers, including designers, writers, and web developers.
+Write her & the rest of the team at firstname.lastname@example.org